 Fronto-Parietal Core Circuit for IQ

-IQ Prime is designed to train IQ (as measured on IQ tests) and general problem solving ability, but both target the core fronto-parietal circuit that underlies both IQ and working memory.
+The IQ Prime program in the i9 app is designed to train IQ (as measured on IQ tests) and general problem solving ability, but both target the core fronto-parietal circuit that underlies both IQ and working memory.
 This is also known as the cognitive control network and is involved in a wide range of wide range of cognitive functions including general intelligence.
-The fronto-parietal circuit is shown in this brain scan.

 - 1. Improved cognitive control.
 This is the ability to ignore distracting emotional content, and harness useful emotional content.
 This benefit did not result from standard n-back training.